MicrosoftDocs/power-platform/power-platform/alm/conn-ref-env-variables-build-tools.md

 ### Get the connection reference information

-To get the connection id of the target environment, use one of the following ways:
+To get the connection ID of the target environment, use one of the following ways:

 - Sign in to [Power Apps](https://make.powerapps.com) and select your target environment.
-In the left navigation pane, select **Data** > **Connections**, select the connection you want to get the connection id for and then look at the URL to get the connection id.
+In the left navigation pane, select **Data** > **Connections**, select the connection you want to get the connection ID for and then look at the URL to get the connection ID.

     ![Connection ID captured in the URL](media/cref-evar-figure6.png)